-I made the move to downtown Champaign, Illinois in search of a more challenging bar program; where the entire kitchen was at my disposal to experiment with and create syrups, infusions, jellies, rimmers, and anything else that could result in a feature cocktail.
-At the student-bar I unlocked my passion for getting inside someone’s head, and finding the perfect drink for them—here I honed it.
+I made the move to downtown Champaign, Illinois in search of a more challenging bar program.
+There I found one with the entire kitchen at my disposal to experiment & create syrups, infusions, jellies, rimmers, and anything else that could result in a feature cocktail.
+At the student-bar I unlocked my passion for getting inside someone’s head, and finding the perfect drink for them—there I honed it.

 No longer satisfied with the limitation of whatever traffic that walks through the door of a restaurant, I now endeavor to reach out to a wider audience to display my passion, offer my services, and most of all to learn.
 Cocktail culture is vast, vibrant, ever-evolving, delicious; and becoming immersed in it is the most exciting journey of my life.
 Through everything I have learned and continue to learn, here is what I have to say.